 Radiation Detection for Nuclear Security

-Pacific Northwest National Laboratory (PNNL) is pleased to offer a new summer school course that emphasizes the need for radiation detection in nuclear security.
+Pacific Northwest National Laboratory (PNNL) is pleased to offer a new summer school course that emphasizes the need for radiation detection in nuclear security, June 16-27, 2014.
 This two-week hands-on summer school for graduate and advanced undergraduate students explores

 - Nuclear security missions and their real-world constraints